 Tertiary – red-violet, blue-violet, blue-green, yellow-green, yellow-orange, red-orange.

-There are three basic categories of color theory – the color wheel, color harmony and context.
+There are three basic categories of color wheel – the color wheel, color harmony and context.
 Color theory generates a logical structure for color, but can encompass a host of definitions, concepts and design applications.

 As mentioned above, the color wheel contains three primary colors, three secondary colors and six tertiary colors.
 The primary colors are thought of as traditional colors and cannot be mixed or formed by any combination of other colors.
 All colors are derived from these three hues.
 The secondary colors are formed by mixing the primary colors and the tertiary colors are formed by mixing a primary and a secondary color.